monitorjbl/monitorjbl.github.io/_posts/2017-01-11-pr-harmony.md

 # PR Harmony 2.3.5

 The latest version of [PR Harmony](https://github.com/monitorjbl/pr-harmony) is now available on the Atlassian Marketplace.
+This release fixes an accidental issue introduced in 2.3.4.

 Fixes: